neo4j/import-spec/README.md

 ## Prerequisites

 - Maven
-- JDK 21 (21 is used for tests, 11 for production sources)
+- JDK 21 (21 is used for tests, 11 and 17 for production sources)